 What Should I Know Before Using These Sites?

 Yes, professor rating websites can be a helpful tool, but there are a few things to keep in mind while using them.
 Ultimately, it’s best to check multiple sources – to see what seems to be the consensus – as well as a professor’s credentials and form your own educated option.

-• Students often take the time to rate professors when they have extreme opinions of them, whether they are positive or negative.
+• The majority of students that take the time to rate professors have extreme opinions of them, whether they are positive or negative.

 Take each opinion with a grain of salt because such extreme opinions are often biased and somewhat of an inaccurate portrayal of the professor’s teaching methods.